 My Research Group

 James Lacefield is a biomedical engineer with expertise in the physical acoustics and signal processing aspects of ultrasound imaging.
-Dr. Lacefield’s research program focuses on development of new methods and systems for quantitative microvascular imaging and image-guided injections, with an emphasis on applications of high-resolution ultrasound to cancer research.
-Our current research projects include development of signal processing and image optimization methods for colour Doppler, power Doppler, and contrast-enhanced ultrasound imaging, development of novel methods to quantify changes in the spatial distribution of blood flow in tumours, and design of an automated system for targeted injections of cell-based cancer vaccines.
+Dr. Lacefield’s research program focuses on development of new methods and systems for quantitative vascular imaging with an emphasis on applications of high-resolution ultrasound to cancer research.
+Our current research projects include development of signal processing and image optimization methods for colour Doppler, power Doppler, and contrast-enhanced ultrasound imaging and development of novel methods to quantify changes in the spatial distribution of blood flow in tumours.